-- Cambridge has a too many regulations, which make it a less attractive city in which to start a business when compared with neighboring municipalities. - Service Provisions - The City should provide social services to help people with limited economic opportunity.
-Specifically, the City could provide free community college and salary equity workshops and coaching on negotiation for specific community members similar to the women-focused negotiation courses provided by the City of Boston. - The City should stabilize the price of electricity through a municipal provision program; provide free internet to help residents with all things job-related including training, communication, and the search for employment; and supplement the earned income tax credit (EITC) for low-income residents. - Cambridge, especially the Community Development Department, could provide internships to high school students to provide them exposure to skill-based fields like architecture and planning. - Small Businesses - Small businesses provide key economic services to residents, support employment, and preserve the character of the city.
+- Small businesses provide key economic services to residents, support employment, and preserve the character of the city.
 However, small businesses suffer from a lack of parking spaces and increasing competition with large chains.
-In particular, Concord Avenue is at risk of losing its local businesses if it gets developed into a commercial corridor. - The City should expand the diversity of small businesses to improve local economic health and provide employment opportunities for different types of people. - Central Square needs an overhaul to help local businesses.
+In particular, Concord Avenue is at risk of losing its local businesses if it gets developed into a commercial corridor. - The city should expand the diversity of small businesses to improve local economic health and provide employment opportunities for different types of people. - Central Square needs an overhaul to help local businesses.
 At the moment, it lacks an adequate customer base, a cohesive retail stretch, and does not feel like a shopping district. - The entrepreneurial economy is suffering in the city due a lack of office space and services.
-Cambridge should support entrepreneurial activities and the startup economy. - Universities MIT, Harvard, and Lesley should be at the center of creating economic opportunity for local residents.
+Cambridge should support entrepreneurial activities and the start up economy. - Universities MIT, Harvard, and Lesley should be at the center of creating economic opportunity for local residents.
 They have the expertise and resources to provide relevant, high-quality training for city residents.
 During WWII, MIT ran a training program that could serve as an educational model for the future.
 MIT could also manage trainings targeted towards STEM fields.
-The universities should also provide lifelong learning opportunities for adults. - Walkability The more businesses and jobs there are throughout Cambridge, the easier it is for residents to walk to nearby stores.
-In return, walkability and first-floor retail spaces boost the success of local businesses that rely on foot traffic.
+The universities should also provide life-long learning opportunities for adults. - Walkability The more businesses and jobs there are throughout Cambridge, the easier it is for residents to walk to nearby stores.
+In return, walkability and first floor retail spaces boost the success of local businesses that rely on foot traffic.
 Easy access to markets also reduces car use.
 Specifically, it is unpleasant to walk to the Alewife shopping center, and the Triangle/Quadrangle area needs an overpass for pedestrians, which could be a park like the Highline in Manhattan.